 In 2012, the regular VAT rate, which applies to other cultural goods and services, was changed from 23% to 25%.
-With Croatia entering the EU, the tax rate on books and cinema tickets changed from 0% to 5%; for concert tickets and other cultural events it is 10%, while for e-books it remained at 25%.
+With Croatia entering the EU, the tax rate on books and cinema tickets changed from 0% to 5%; for cultural and artistic magazines and concert tickets it is 13%, while for e-books it remained at 25%.
 All newspapers that have valid media statutes are taxed at 5%.
-One of the more debated issues was the decision of the Ministry of Finance to introduce 25% VAT on authors' fees for foreign artists / authors that highly influence the organisation of festivals, programmes in concert halls, theatres etc.